ClickHouse/ClickHouse/docs/en/sql-reference/functions/encoding-functions.md

 Performs the opposite operation of [hex](#hex).
 It interprets each pair of hexadecimal digits (in the argument) as a number and converts it to a character.

-If you want to convert the result to a number, you can use the [reverse](../../sql-reference/functions/string-functions.md#reverse) and [reinterpretAsType](../../sql-reference/functions/type-conversion-functions.md##type-conversion-functions) functions.
+If you want to convert the result to a number, you can use the [reverse](../../sql-reference/functions/string-functions.md#reverse) and [reinterpretAsType](../../sql-reference/functions/type-conversion-functions.md#type-conversion-functions) functions.

-Синоним: `UNHEX`.
+Alias: `UNHEX`.

 **Syntax**